mehulagg/gitlab/doc/user/discussions/index.md

 You can assign an issue to a user who made a comment.

-In the comment, click the **More Actions** menu and click **Assign to commenting user**.
+In the comment, select the **More Actions** menu, and then select **Assign to commenting user**.

-  Click the button again to unassign the commenter.
+Select the button again to unassign the commenter.

 ![Assign to commenting user](img/quickly_assign_commenter_v13_1.png)